 The Supreme Court found that Mrs Stocker was correct and that words used on social media must be seen in the context in which they are used.
 Words may be given less weight than if they had been made in a more formal setting, such as a journalist writing in a newspaper.

 Caution will always be needed when writing on social media but this case confirms that courts will take a common sense view on what was actually meant by words online.

-The dispute resolution team at Trethowans have experience in bringing and defending defamation claims, including assisting businesses with the removal of defamatory content found online.
-Don’t hesitate to contact our dispute resolution solicitors today on 0800 2800 421.
+The dispute resolution solicitors at Trethowans have experience in bringing and defending defamation claims, including assisting businesses with the removal of defamatory content found online.
+Contact Jennifer Bowes, specialist litigation lawyer today, on 02380 820512 to discuss the details of your case.